burrrata/crypto_wars/README.md

 a cookbook to build fresh and tasty cryptoeconomic protocols

+or...

-or... a rip off of the story arch of star wars applied to our friends Alice, Bob, and Eve
+a blatant rip off of the star wars story arch applied to our friends Alice, Bob, and Eve